joelhochstetter/NWNsim/README.md

 Please direct questions to Joel Hochstetter (joel.hochstetter@sydney.edu.au).

 ## Requirements
-For simulation MATLAB is required.
+For simulations MATLAB is required.
 Code has been tested on MATLAB2016b and MATLAB2020b.

 The following MATLAB toolboxes are required:
 - Signal Processing Toolbox